Daniel Dubois

 Daniel Dubois (born 6 September 1997) is a British professional boxer.
-He previously held the World Boxing Association (WBA) heavyweight title (Regular version) from 2022 to 2023 and the International Boxing Federation (IBF) heavyweight title from 2024 to 2025.
+He is a two-time heavyweight world boxing champion, having held the World Boxing Organization (WBO) title since May 2026, and previously the International Boxing Federation (IBF) title from 2024 to 2025.
+He also previously held the World Boxing Association (WBA) heavyweight title (Regular version) from 2022 to 2023.
 At regional level, he has held multiple heavyweight championships, including the British and Commonwealth titles from 2019 to 2020.
 As an amateur, he was a five-time national junior titlist and British champion.
-Dubois is known for his formidable punching power, with 21 of 22 wins by knockout.
+Dubois is known for his formidable punching power, with 22 of 23 wins by knockout.

 Amateur career

 His father took him to the boxing gym at the age of nine to stay out of trouble in South London.
 He trains at the Peacock Gym in Canning Town, working under Tony and Martin Bowers.
 Dubois had around 75 amateur bouts.
 He won two English schoolboy titles, two junior ABAs plus the CYPs.
-Won the British Seniors.
-He spent 18 months in the GB Elite system in Sheffield, boxing for England around a dozen times, competing at the European Youth championships twice and winning gold medals at international events in Tammer (Finland) and Brandenburg (Germany).
-He was on the Great Britain Olympic team aiming to compete at the 2020 Tokyo Olympics, however he opted to turn professional instead.
+Dubois spent 18 months in the GB Elite system in Sheffield, boxing for England around a dozen times, competing at the European Youth championships twice and winning gold medals at international events in Tammer (Finland) and Brandenburg (Germany).
+He was on the Great Britain Olympic team aiming to compete at the 2020 Tokyo Olympics, though Dubois opted to turn professional instead, rendering him unable to compete in the Olympics.
 He signed with boxing promoter Frank Warren.